aaaaalbert/blur-doodles/README.md

 ### Accelerometer
-Measures acceleration (m/s^2) of device in three spacial dimensions, at up to 200 Hz (as per Android 7) and around 12 bits of nominal accuracy.
+Measures acceleration (m/s^2) of device in three spatial dimensions, at up to 200 Hz (as per Android 7) and around 12 bits of nominal accuracy.

 Exposes